 millions of FCFA commissions in structured financing

-billions of CFA SUNREF projects supported
+million euros of SUNREF projects supported

 t CO2 emissions avoided